 - The source code once written in Java can be run on any platform, which is one of the biggest benefits.
 It is just that appropriate JRE must be installed on a required operating system which can be downloaded from Java’s official website.
 Java is portable, means a program written for any platform must run similarly on a combination of hardware and operating system.

-C# comes along with multiple features, thus can be easily learned.
+- C# comes along with multiple features, thus it can be easily learned.
 Many complex tasks are abstracted away by the language, so one does not have to worry about issues like memory management and garbage collection while developing logic for application or game.
-It is a high-level language which is easier to read.
+It is a high-level language that is easier to read.

-C# is a statically-typed language, so written source code is thoroughly checked before it turns into an application.
+- C# is a statically-typed language, so written source code is thoroughly checked before it turns into an application.
 C# is a complex language to learn and mastering it can take more time than a language like Python.
-One wishes to build advanced programmes with C#, need to learn a substantial amount of code.
+One wishes to build advanced programs with C#, need to learn a substantial amount of code.
 It has grown quickly since it was first created, with extensive support from Microsoft.

 Head to Head Comparison Between Java vs C# (Infographics)

 Key Differences Between Java and C#

 Below is the list of points that explain the key differences between Java vs C# performance